 The idea is to plan a year at a time, keeping your focus in mind, so that the action steps become a pathway or a blueprint to your big dreams.

 These can then be broken down into 90-day action plans.

-If this seems like a daunting task, I’ve got 2 resources you’re going to love The Business Plan Template which you can access as part of The Step Up Boss Up New Business Toolkit and The Step Up Boss Up Business and Vision Goals Planner.
+If this seems like a daunting task, I’ve got the perfect resource for you that you’re going to love The Business Plan Template which you can access as part of The Step Up Boss Up New Business Toolkit.

 These will help you plan your business and create action steps that you can quickly implement to get results in your new business.